 for a “dry run” of the conference.
 All the planning alone cost American

 taxpayers $136,000.
 You can find the 23-page report available online, written in the dry language of the government and bureaucracy.
 All this causes me to wonder how much it cost the government to do its "year long investigation", collect all the information, and to produce this report, I suspect the sum would be as shocking as the amount originally spent on the conference.
-Now we can look forward to costly Congressional hearing, when it comes to government spending, it never ends.
+Now we can look forward to costly a Congressional hearing.
+It seems when it comes to government spending, it never ends.